harika16-mangu/AI-Mobile-Marketing-Lead-Quality-Analysis/README.md

 # AI-Mobile-Marketing-Lead-Quality-Analysis

-Data Analyst Case Study: Aarki Lead Quality Analysis Overview
+# Data Analyst Case Study: Aarki Lead Quality Analysis
+# Overview
-This repository contains my solution to a data analyst case study provided by Aarki for a full-time position.
+This repository contains my solution to a data analyst case study provided by Aarki AI enabled mobile marketing company.
 The project involved analyzing a confidential dataset to understand trends in lead quality and identify opportunities for improvement.
-The analysis was conducted using Python in Jupyter Notebooks, with findings summarized in a presentation.
+The analysis was conducted using Python in Jupyter Notebooks, with findings summarized in a presentation and dashboard.

 The primary goal of this case study was to demonstrate a structured approach to a business problem by transforming raw data into actionable insights for various stakeholders, including the CEO, product, and sales teams.

-The Problem: Understanding and Improving Lead Quality The case study provided a simplified dataset of approximately 3,000 leads sold to an advertiser.
+# The Problem: Understanding and Improving Lead Quality

+The case study provided a simplified dataset of approximately 3,000 leads sold to an advertiser.
 Each lead was associated with a specific ad creative and a final CallStatus.
 The core objective was to analyze the data to answer three key business questions:

 Lead Quality Trends: Are there any statistically significant trends in lead quality over time (improving or declining)?